for Scalloped Fretboard Guitar

 Yours in serenade,

 - Sympathetic Serenade (Montfort) 10:58 Matthew Montfort (scalloped fretboard guitar).
-This improvisation in E minor captures the feeling of the initial emergency drive-by serenade that inspired this recording.
+This improvisation in E phrygian shows the influences of Indian raga, Spanish guitar music, and Indonesian gamelan.

 "Both Matt Montfort and his band Ancient Future have been reviewed in FAME before, and the work is always superlative, but this one, a CD 11-minute single, is an expression of solo virtuosity on a variant axe which isn't employed by very many, Ed Powell being one other.
 As such, Sympathetic Serenade for Scalloped Fretboard Guitar bridges classical atmospheres in three realms: Far Eastern, European, and Western.
 Primarily a Spanish composition, there's nonetheless always a generous infusion of raga structures and riffs in Montfort's work as well as more Westerly rhythmatics.
 Sympathetic Serenade is no exception.
 To try to pin any of the song down an era placement, however, will strain one's faculties, so I suggest the listener just enjoy the music for what it always is: brilliant modern semi-neoclassical work with very strong ties to the traditional residing within progressive annals." – Mark S. Tucker, FAME